Pema Tseden: Early life and education

 Pema Tseden was born into a pastoral family, in Guide County, Qinghai, in December 1969, during the Cultural Revolution.
-He is the only one of three siblings to have finished school.
+He was raised by his grandfather, a monk, who also paid for Pema Tseden's education.
+In an interview he mentioned that his grandfather believed him to be the reincarnation of his uncle, who was a person of knowledge.
+He was the only one of three siblings to have finished school.
 He graduated from Northwest University for Nationalities, where he majored in Tibetan Language and Literature.
 After graduation, he worked as a primary school teacher and a civil servant.
 Then he pursued advanced studies at China's most prestigious film school, Beijing Film Academy, where he became the Academy's first-ever Tibetan student.

 Career

 Pema Tseden's debut work, The Silent Holy Stones, won the Best Directorial Debut at the 25th Golden Rooster Awards, Asian New Talent Award for Best Director at the 9th Shanghai International Film Festival, Special Jury Award at the 8th Changchun Film Festival, and Best First Feature at the 13th Beijing College Student Film Festival.

 In 2009, Soul Searching won the Special Jury Award at the 12th Shanghai International Film Festival and was nominated for Golden Goblet Award.

-Tharlo, a film adaptation based on the novel of the same name by himself, won the Best Adapted Screenplay at the 52nd Golden Horse Film Festival and Awards, it also prizes in the 23rd Beijing College Student Film Festival, and the film was nominated for Golden Lion at the 72nd Venice International Film Festival.
+Tharlo, a film adaptation based on the novel of the same name by himself, won the Best Adapted Screenplay at the 52nd Golden Horse Film Festival and Awards, also prizes in the 23rd Beijing College Student Film Festival, and the film was nominated for Golden Lion at the 72nd Venice International Film Festival.

-Two colleagues reported that Pema Tseden had been detained at Qinghai airport by police in late June 2016 and was hospitalised after having been subjected to all-night interrogation.
+In June 2016, Pema Tseden was detained by police after attempting to re-enter the baggage claim area at Xining airport to retrieve one of his luggage.
+The police said he refused to cooperate and suffered three cuts where the handcuff dug into his skin.
+His colleagues reported that during the scuffle, he was grabbed by the hair and suffered many bruises, after which he was interrogated all night.
+On Saturday, he was ordered to serve administrative detention but was hospitalized the following Monday after experiencing headaches, chest pains, and high blood sugar.
+Wang Lei, media director for Tharlo, said Pema Tseden had diabetes and was not able to medicate normally during detention.
+The Film Directors Guild of China issued a statement calling for an investigation into whether the police had used excessive force.

+Pema Tseden was the first filmmaker in greater China to make films entirely in Tibetan language.
+He was known for his realistic portrayal of modern Tibetans, compared to the more mystical depictions often associated with the region.

+Death

+Pema Tseden died from heart failure on 8 May 2023, at the age of 53.
+He was about to finish the ninth film that would have been both written and directed by himself.
+He had a son.